thejessewinton/jessewinton.works/src/content/index.md

     url: https://rpshr.app
 ---

 New York City based software engineer, specializing in building exceptional, performant products, delightful interactions and user experiences, and beautifully designed surfaces on the web.
 Typescript and type-safety die hard, and a huge fan of React.
 Playwright; have written and performed original work Off-Off Broadway.
 Management experience, but currently preferring to write code.
-View my [resumé](/docs/resume.pdf) or [contact me](mailto:jrandallwinton@gmail.com).
+[Contact me here](mailto:jrandallwinton@gmail.com).